my bird-feeding basics (and favorite feeders)

 The feeder I chose (more on it below) shuts when a heavier animal tries to latch onto it (you know who I am talking about).
 The seed chamber is also cleverly ventilated, so hot, humid weather or a wet season doesn’t result in gunked-up seed in the tube.
 It’s small enough to be very easy to clean regularly, to prevent transmission of disease (such as house finch eye disease) from bird to bird.

 I also feed big hunks of suet fresh from the local butcher, stuffed into large cages, but only during cold weather.
 Raw suet in the heat?
 Not a pretty picture.
+(The local opossum love the suet feeder, too; above.)
 I used to feed thistle seed as well, in special feeders, but I get so many kinds of finches at the sunflower feeders I no longer bother.

 Whatever feeder and food you choose, remember: Position feeders either closer than 3 feet or farther than 30 feet away from the house and especially from glass expanses of windows or doors, to prevent confusing visuals that lead to fatal window strikes by incoming birds.
 Choose a spot close to the safety of evergreen cover, if possible, or at least twiggy shrubbery, but not so close that those incessant gray furbearers can leap across and have at it.